MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 `null`

-If `customUi` or `customUi.library` is `null`, all the UI components on MicroStrategy Library home page would be visible.
+If `customUi` or `customUi.library` is `null`, all the UI components on Library home page would be visible.

 #### Sample